Meet the Summer Expedition Staff

-Our wilderness adventures are designed to teach middle and high schoolers leadership and outdoor skills.
+Our summer expeditions are designed to teach middle and high schoolers leadership and outdoor skills.
 Students will spend a week or more on a field-based adventure learning how to navigate in a place they’ve never been, cook in the wilderness, and make decisions as a group all while rock climbing, backpacking, rafting, and more!

-Our wilderness adventures staff couldn’t be more prepared or excited to lead students on adventures through Colorado and Utah’s National Parks, monuments, and most scenic areas.
+Our expedition staff couldn’t be more prepared or excited to lead students on adventures through Colorado and Utah’s National Parks, monuments, and most scenic areas.
 Students will gain outdoor skills, confidence, and appreciation for the natural world.

 Logan Maclean, Adventure Programs and Safety Manager, brings nearly a decade of field experience to the Keystone Science School!
 After graduating from University of Wyoming with a BA in Rangeland Ecology and Watershed Management he became a National Outdoor Leadership School expedition instructor in 2010.

 He spent five years leading 30-day and 90-day expeditions specializing in working winter (AIARE PRO level 2) , mountaineering (glacial and alpine rock), climbing (front country and backcountry, and canyon (backpacking and technical slot canyons) courses in Wyoming and Utah.
 In March of 2015 he became a wilderness medicine instructor and spent 3 years splitting time between teaching wilderness medicine in the classroom (Wilderness EMT and Wilderness First Responder courses) and working field expedition courses focused on specializing in building medicine skills in a wilderness environment.